 \section{Thresholding Representation and Closed-Form Solutions}

-The thresholding theory and algorithms for $l_0$ (hard-thresholding \cite{hard-threshold-blumensath2008iterative,hard-sparsify-blumensath2012accelerated}) and $l_1$ (soft-thresholding, \cite{Don_95,soft-threshold-lp-daubechies2004iterative}) are well-known.
-Recently, closed form thresholding representation theory and algorithms for $l_{p}$ ($p=1/2,2/3$) regularized problems are found \cite{xian-half,xian-half-cao2013fast-image} based on Cardano's root formula of cubic polynomials.
-Here for TL1 penalty, we derive the closed form representation of optimal solution for {\it all positive values of parameter} $a$.
+The thresholding theories and algorithms for $l_0$ quasi-norm (hard-thresholding) \cite{hard-sparsify-blumensath2012accelerated,hard-threshold-blumensath2008iterative} and $l_1$ norm (soft-thresholding) \cite{soft-threshold-lp-daubechies2004iterative,Don_95} are well-known and widely tested.
+Recently, the closed form thresholding representation theories and algorithms for $l_{p}$ ($p=1/2,2/3$) regularized problems are proposed \cite{xian-half-cao2013fast-image,xian-half} based on Cardano's root formula of cubic polynomials.
+However, these algorithms are limited to few specific values of parameter $p$.
+Here for TL1 regularization problem, we derive the closed form representation of optimal solution, under {\it any positive value of parameter} $a$.